Artificially intelligent agents in the social and behavioral sciences: A history and outlook: The age of big data

 The era of big data brought the insight that AI could predict (at least some kinds of) human behavior extremely well, better even than the theories of domain experts.
 Even if much could be said about the role of prediction in the scientific endeavor~\cite{toulmin}, many saw this as a call to reform the scientific method.
 This sentiment was accentuated by the replication crisis in the behavioral sciences~\cite{replication_crisis}, so by the mid-2010s, change was very much in the air.
 The more extreme voices foresaw an ``end of theory''~\cite{end_of_theory}, where computer predictions would replace theory building (in all senses of the word).
 More moderate methodologists, however, took the rising AI prowess as an impetus to reform the methodology of the social and behavioral sciences, with computational social science leading the way~\cite{grimmer_roberts_stewart,hofman2017prediction}.

 Fast forward to the present and this debate is still reverberating~\cite{hofman2021integrating,hofman2017prediction}, and, yes, there has been a revolution---especially in econometrics, but also in pockets of public health, political science, psychology, and sociology---but by the widespread adoption of \textit{causal inference} methods~\cite{hernan2020causal}, rather than validating theories by their ability to predict.
-While this development surely has raised the awareness and quality of the scientific explanations coming out of these fields, some of the problems pointed out a decade earlier~\cite{ward2010perils} remain but have fallen out of focus.
+While this development surely has raised the awareness and quality of the scientific explanations coming out of these fields, some of the problems pointed out a decade earlier~\cite{ward2010perils} remain, but have fallen out of focus.

 Finally, note that prioritizing prediction over understanding (or theorizing) is not limited to applications of ML.
-For example, the big-data era furthermore saw a shift towards prediction as a criterion for success in discrete choice modeling (in fields like econometrics and marketing)~\cite{train2009discrete,rossi2005bayesian}.
+For example, the big-data era also saw a shift towards prediction as a criterion for success in discrete choice modeling (in fields such as econometrics and marketing)~\cite{train2009discrete,rossi2005bayesian}.